 Begin by using a digital scale to weigh out the cocoa butter and babassu oil.
 Heat at 50% power in the microwave or in a double boiler until melted.
 If using a fragrance, weigh out the essential oil and stir into the wet ingredients.

 In a separate container, weigh out the baking soda, citric acid, kaolin clay, SLSA and yogurt powder.
 You will want to wear a mask for this step as the SLSA is an airborne product and it will get into your nose without a mask.

 Now weigh out the blue bath bomb colorant and the glitters.
 (Feel free to mix up your own color combinations!)

 Mix the color and glitter into the dry ingredients until they are all a uniform blue color.

 Now combine the wet and dry ingredients.
 Mix well.

-You’re now ready to make mold your fizzing Easter egg bath truffles.
-Pile the mixture into one half of a plastic egg.
+You’re now ready to make mold your moisturizing bath bombs using the plastic Easter eggs as a bath bomb mold.
+To do this, pile the mixture into one half of a plastic egg.

 Repeat with the other half of the egg.